One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A physical Interpretation

-So far we impose the Neumann boundary condition on the ETW brane.
-However in general we have to consider mixed boundary condition.
-Therefore in this section we repeat the calculation as we did in previous section but with Dirichlet boundary condition on the ETW brane.
-We note that in AdS/BCFT we usually impose the Neumann boundary condition on the ETW brane, but it may be interesting to impose the Dirichlet boundary condition as a generalization of holography, see \citep{Miao:2018qkc}.
+So far we impose the Neumann boundary condition on the ETW brane, following the standard prescription of AdS/BCFT.
+However, it is also interesting to consider more general boundary conditions.
+Therefore, in this section we repeat the similar calculation now for the Dirichlet boundary condition on the ETW brane.
+Refer to \citep{Miao:2018qkc} which suggests a possibility of using the Dirichlet boundary condition in related holographic computations.
+In this section we only present the results briefly, leaving the details in the appendix B.

-The procedure is very simple: just flipping the sign of the mirror part.
-We can easily deduce the result:
+The procedure to find results in the Dirichlet case is very simple: just flip the sign of the mirror image contribution.
+This leads to